publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schN/ptII/sptA/m__us_usc_t26_s872.md

     1989—Subsec. (b)(7).
 [Pub.
 L. 101–239][/us/pl/101/239] added par.
 (7).

     1988—Subsec. (a).
 [Pub.
-L. 100–647, § 1012(s)(2)(A)][/us/pl/100/647/s1012/s/2/A], inserted “, except where the context clearly indicates otherwise” after “individual”.
+L. 100–647][/us/pl/100/647], § 1012(s)(2)(A), inserted “, except where the context clearly indicates otherwise” after “individual”.

     Subsec. (b)(1), (2).
 [Pub.
-L. 100–647, § 1012(e)(2)(B)][/us/pl/100/647/s1012/e/2/B], (5), substituted “to individual residents of the United States” for “to citizens of the United States and to corporations organized in the United States” and “international operation” for “operation”.
+L. 100–647][/us/pl/100/647], § 1012(e)(2)(B), (5), substituted “to individual residents of the United States” for “to citizens of the United States and to corporations organized in the United States” and “international operation” for “operation”.

     1986—Subsec. (b)(1).
 [Pub.
-L. 99–514, § 1212(c)(1)][/us/pl/99/514/s1212/c/1], added par.
+L. 99–514][/us/pl/99/514], § 1212(c)(1), added par.
 (1) and struck out former par.
 (1), ships under foreign flag, which read as follows: “Earnings derived from the operation of a ship or ships documented under the laws of a foreign country which grants an equivalent exemption to citizens of the United States and to corporations organized in the United States.”

     Subsec. (b)(2).
 [Pub.
-L. 99–514, § 1212(c)(1)][/us/pl/99/514/s1212/c/1], added par.
+L. 99–514][/us/pl/99/514], § 1212(c)(1), added par.
 (2) and struck out former par.
 (2), aircraft of foreign registry, which read as follows: “Earnings derived from the operation of aircraft registered under the laws of a foreign country which grants an equivalent exemption to citizens of the United States and to corporations organized in the United States.”

     Subsec. (b)(5), (6).
 [Pub.
-L. 99–514, § 1212(c)(2)][/us/pl/99/514/s1212/c/2], added pars.
+L. 99–514][/us/pl/99/514], § 1212(c)(2), added pars.
 (5) and (6).

     1966—Subsec. (a).
 [Pub.
-L. 89–809, § 103(b)(1)][/us/pl/89/809/s103/b/1], limited the inclusion of gross income which is derived from sources within the United States to such income which is not effectively connected with the conduct of a trade or business within the United States and inserted provision including gross income without the limitation as to source which is effectively connected with the conduct of a trade or business within the United States.
+L. 89–809][/us/pl/89/809], § 103(b)(1), limited the inclusion of gross income which is derived from sources within the United States to such income which is not effectively connected with the conduct of a trade or business within the United States and inserted provision including gross income without the limitation as to source which is effectively connected with the conduct of a trade or business within the United States.

     Subsec. (b)(3)(B).
 [Pub.
-L. 89–809, § 103(b)(2)][/us/pl/89/809/s103/b/2], substituted “by a domestic corporation, a domestic partnership, or an individual who is a citizen or resident of the United States” for “by a domestic corporation”.
+L. 89–809][/us/pl/89/809], § 103(b)(2), substituted “by a domestic corporation, a domestic partnership, or an individual who is a citizen or resident of the United States” for “by a domestic corporation”.

     Subsec. (b)(4).
 [Pub.
-L. 89–809, § 102(b)(3)][/us/pl/89/809/s102/b/3], added par.
+L. 89–809][/us/pl/89/809], § 102(b)(3), added par.
 (4).

     1961—Subsec. (b)(3).
 [Pub.
 L. 87–256][/us/pl/87/256] added par.
 (3).

  __Effective Date of 2004 Amendment__

 [Pub.
-L. 108–357, title IV, § 419(c)][/us/pl/108/357/s419/c], Oct.
+L. 108–357, title IV][/us/pl/108/357/tIV], § 419(c), Oct.
 22, 2004, [118 Stat.
 1513][/us/stat/118/1513], provided that:

 > “The amendments made by this section \[amending this section and [section 883 of this title][/us/usc/t26/s883]\] shall apply to wagers made after the date of the enactment of this Act \[Oct.
 22, 2004\].”